-Required and elective courses in the CJ minor must have a cumulative GPA of 2.0.
+Required and elective courses in the CJ minor must have a cumulative GPA of 2.000.
 Students should be informed that no Criminal Justice coursework taken at another school shall be applied to their major or minor program requirements once they have enrolled.

+Req Course Cr's

+1 L.CRJ-120: Introduction to Criminal Justice 3

+2 L.CRJ-251: Introduction to Policing 3

-Req Course Cr's 1 L.CRJ-120: Introduction to Criminal Justice 3 2 L.CRJ-252: Criminology 3 3 L.CRJ-253: Introduction to Corrections 3 4 Additional CRJ credits (not L.CRJ-490: Field Instruction) 3 5 Additional CRJ credits (not L.CRJ-490: Field Instruction) 3 6 Additional CRJ credits (not L.CRJ-490: Field Instruction) 3 18 total required credits
+3 L.CRJ-252: Criminology 3

+4 L.CRJ-253: Introduction to Corrections 3

+5 Additional CRJ credits (not L.CRJ-490: Field Instruction) 3

+6 Additional CRJ credits (not L.CRJ-490: Field Instruction) 3

+18 total required credits